cadolphs/style-transfer/JOURNAL.md

 Now it seems to be running and training.
 Before I do that for a full run, though, I'll want to sort out the saving of model artifacts.

+Well.
+Always some issues with timeouts, and `trainer.test()` not working.
+And the whole Omegaconf thing makes it really hard to know where I could set parameters so the test run is short and sweet.
+Found the ArtFusion Style Transfer paper, which might be a better bet, especially since it's already pretrained and does "arbitary" style transfer, i.e., doesn't need to get re-trained on each image.
+Not sure if it would achieve similar quality, but at least I might be able to get it to run more directly.

 ## 2023-11-02: Milestone update
 1. ✅I can run modal with "my own" git repo cloned.
 2. ✅I can build a modal container with the Stable Diffusion 1.4 checkpoint (as originally required by InST) downloaded.